 Human Rights and Relations Commission — composed of nine members and three alternates.
 The purpose of the Commission is to (1) Promote mutual understanding and respect among all racial, religious, ethnic and other groups.
 (2) Secure equality of treatment and opportunity for all human beings.
 (3) Cooperate with governmental and non-governmental agencies and organizations having like or kindred functions to those of the judgement of the Commission will aid in promoting its general purpose.
 (5) Offer its services and cooperate with other agencies and departments of the Town in promoting a healthy community.
 Six meetings per year.

-Insurance Commission — composed of seven members.
+Insurance Committee — composed of seven members.
 Duties include (1) Review Town Risk and Insurance program and develop specifications for proper scope and forms of insurance.
 (2) Establish minimum requirements for Agent of Record to administer Town Risk and Insurance Program.
 (3) Propose to Town Manager a minimum of two people capable of being Town Agent of Record.
 (4) Propose to Town Manager acquisition procedure to serve Town's interest in risk or insurance programs.
 Meets on the third Thursday of the month.

 Library Board — composed of nine members.
 Board oversees the operation of the Library.
 They work with the Library Director on operations and budget.
 Meets the fourth Tuesday of the month.